Here’s Our Rant About Curis Inc. (CRIS)

-Curis Inc. (NASDAQ:CRIS) went down by -2.29% from its latest closing price compared to the recent 1-year high of $8.44.
-The company’s stock price has collected 319.68% of gains in the last five trading sessions.
-Press Release reported on 12/09/20 that Curis Announces Pricing of Public Offering of Common Stock
+Curis Inc. (NASDAQ:CRIS) went up by 4.18% from its latest closing price compared to the recent 1-year high of $8.66.
+The company’s stock price has collected -4.27% of loss in the last five trading sessions.
+Press Release reported on 12/14/20 that Curis Announces Closing of Public Offering of Common Stock with $169.6 Million in Gross Proceeds, Including Full Exercise of Underwriters’ Option to Purchase Additional Shares

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.